dart-lang/language/working/digit-separators/feature-specification.md

 underscore can be detected as such, and we can offer quick fixes to remove unexpected errors (for example, `100_`, `100_e.2`, `100._00`).
-In a few cases, the intention is not as straightforward, such as `100._100`, where `_100` can be a legal name of an extension member.
+In a few cases, the intention is not as straightforward, such as `100._100`, where `_100` can be a legal name of an extension member (though the presense of such a private extension member can be detected).

 #### Unexpected commas